onap/archived---policy-engine/docs/platform/installation.rst

 ONAP Policy Framework: Standalone Quick Start
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This proceedure explains how build the ONAP Policy Framework and get it running in Docker as a standalone system.
+This procedure explains how build the ONAP Policy Framework and get it running in Docker as a standalone system.
-This proceedure assumes that:
+This procedure assumes that:

 * You are using a *\*nix* operating system such as linux or macOS.
 * You are using a directory called *git* off your home directory *(~/git)* for your git repositories
 * Your local maven repository is in the location *~/.m2/repository*

-The procedure documented in this article has been verified to work on a MacBook laptop running macOS Sierra Version 10.12.6 and a HP Z600 desktop running Ubuntu 16.04.3 LTS.
+The procedure documented here has been verified to work on a MacBook laptop running macOS Sierra Version 10.12.6 and a HP Z600 desktop running Ubuntu 16.04.3 LTS.

 **Typical ONAP Policy Framework Clone Script**